 In 2013 we ran another large scale exercise testing our response to an outbreak of Classical Swine Fever.
-An evaluation report for Exercise Walnut has been published.
+An evaluation report for Exercise Walnut was published.

 Exotic notifiable disease control strategies

-We’ve collaborated with the AHVLA and other stakeholders to develop disease control strategies for many important notifiable exotic diseases, including:
+We’ve collaborated with the APHA and other stakeholders to develop disease control strategies for many important notifiable exotic diseases, including: